DPR-droid/2021_11_pands-project/README.md

 ## Machine Learning
 This again is another reason why python is suggested as a tool for data analysis.
 While I am only starting on my learning curve with GMIT, I can already see the benefits of using python.
-The module installed scikit-learn comes with a few small standard datasets that do not require to download any file from some external website.[8]
+The module installed scikit-learn comes with a few small standard datasets that do not require to download any file from some external website [8] and includes the Fisher iris database .
 Install the module using

     pip install -U scikit-learn

-This again is